ruizheliUOA/TWR-VAE/README.md

 # Improving Variational Autoencoder for Text Modelling withTimestep-Wise Regularisation

-This repository includes the source code to reproduce the results presented in the paper [Improving Variational Autoencoder for Text Modelling withTimestep-Wise Regularisation](https://arxiv.org/pdf/2011.01136.pdf) (COLING 2020)
+This repository includes the source code to reproduce the results presented in the paper [Improving Variational Autoencoder for Text Modelling with Timestep-Wise Regularisation](https://arxiv.org/pdf/2011.01136.pdf) (COLING 2020)

 ## Contents